-Big Pharma hates medicinal spices and herbs as they are a powerhouse of nutrition and healing but they don't
+Big Pharma hates medicinal spices and herbs as they are a powerhouse of nutrition and healing but

-is why I put up this website.
+-- and that is why I put up this website.

 In conclusion, Lastly, if you're interested in supplementing or experimenting with cayenne, you can get more